Garlic-thyme chicken with cauliflower, potatoes, and olives

-garlic clove(s)1 large clove(s), finely minced or grated on a microplane
+1 large clove(s), finely minced or grated on a Microplane

 - Preheat oven to 450°F.

-- Place chicken in a shallow bowl; season with 1/2 tsp salt and 1/8 tsp pepper.
+- In a shallow bowl, season chicken with 1/2 tsp salt and 1⁄8 tsp black pepper.
 Add balsamic glaze, thyme, and garlic; gently toss to coat and set aside.

-- Combine potatoes, cauliflower, and shallots on a large sheet pan (at least 12- X 16-in); toss with oil, remaining 1/2 tsp salt, and remaining 1/8 tsp pepper.
-Spread vegetables out in a single layer; bake until potatoes and cauliflower have started to brown, 20-25 minutes.
+- On a large rimmed sheet pan, combine cauliflower, potatoes, and shallots; toss with oil, remaining 1/2 tsp salt, and remaining 1⁄8 tsp black pepper.
+Spread vegetables in a single layer; bake until potatoes and cauliflower start to brown, 20 to 25 minutes.

-- Remove pan from oven; toss vegetables with a spatula.
-Clear 4 spaces on pan; add chicken, making sure each piece makes contact with pan.
-Return pan to oven; bake until chicken is cooked through and potatoes are tender, 10-15 minutes.
+- Remove pan from oven; use a spatula to toss vegetables.
+Clear 4 spaces on pan and add chicken, making sure each piece touches pan.
+Return pan to oven and bake until chicken is cooked through and potatoes are tender, 10 to 15 minutes.

-- Toss in olives; grate lemon zest directly over sheet pan, distributing evenly.
-Then cut lemon in half and squeeze over top; sprinkle parsley over top and serve immediately.
+- Toss in olives.
+Zest lemon directly over sheet pan, distributing evenly, then cut lemon in half and squeeze juice over top; sprinkle with parsley and serve immediately.

-- Serving size: 3 oz chicken and 1 c vegetables
+- Serving size: 4 oz chicken and 1 cup vegetables